saurabhaloneai/History-of-Deep-Learning/README.md

-# Speedrun of re-implemntation of History-of-Deep-Learning (inspire by @adam-maj)
+# speedrun of implemntation of History-of-Deep-Learning (inspired by "adam-maj" -added few more papers)

 Three stage of implemntation : From Scrath, In PyTorch And In Jax(not all but some).

 ## Totalcount : (9/32)